jiangzhongshi/Scaffold-Map/README.md

 Press `[space]` to perform one iteration.

 ## libigl version
-A simplified 2D version is integrated into libigl https://github.com/libigl/libigl/tree/master/tutorial/710_SCAF
+A simplified 2D version is integrated into libigl (MPL v2 license) https://github.com/libigl/libigl/tree/master/tutorial/710_SCAF

+## License
+This repository is an expolration groud for research purposes, therefore it contains files from multiple sources and copyright licenses.
+However, the author is in general happy to provide most of the code under MIT or MPL license.
+If you are interested in the commercial use of the algorithm, please contact the author.